yusufusmahn/yusufUsmahn/README.md

 I'm a passionate software engineer specializing in building scalable and secure web applications.
 With strong expertise in Java and a solid foundation in JavaScript, Python, React, and backend frameworks, I enjoy solving complex problems and contributing to innovative projects.

 - 💼 Current Role: Software Engineer at Semicolon Africa
-- 🎓 Education: BSc Mathematics & Masters in Information Management Ahmadu Bello University, Zaria
+- 🎓 Education: BSc Mathematics & Masters in Information Management, Ahmadu Bello University Zaria

-  Software Engineering Certificate, Semicolon Africa
+  Software Engineering Certificate, Semicolon Africa Lagos
 - 🌍 Based in: Lagos, Nigeria
 - 🗣 Languages: English